AlexanderLapygin/dags/README.md

-# A library that implements a Directed Acyclic Graph and some related functionality.
+# A library that implements a Directed Acyclic Graph (DAG) and some related functionality.